pippim/pippim.github.io/about.md

 %}
 # About Pippim

-This page answers some questions you might be asking about Pippim:
+This page answers some questions you might be asking about Pippim.
+The **5 W's** of "Who", "What", Where", When and "Why" are answered here:

 - **Who** is Pippim?
 - **What** is Pippim?